immutable/unity-immutable-sdk/README.md

 ```
 The application will now open when the device processes any link that starts with `mygame://callback`.

-See sample's app [AndroidManifest.xml](https://github.com/immutable/unity-immutable-sdk/blob/main/sample/Assets/Plugins/Android/AndroidManifest.xml) for an example.
+See the sample's app [AndroidManifest.xml](https://github.com/immutable/unity-immutable-sdk/blob/main/sample/Assets/Plugins/Android/AndroidManifest.xml) for an example.

 #### iOS setup

 1. In Unity go to **Build Settings** -> **Player Settings** -> **iOS** -> **Other Settings** -> **Supported URL schemes**, increment the **Size** number and include your URL scheme in the **Element** field.

-After this set up your game will be able to login using PKCE.
+After this set-up, your game can log in using PKCE.

 ## Supported Functions